-In March 2011, we established a wholly owned subsidiary Chunghwa Telecom (China) Co., Ltd., which engages mainly in providing services of planning, design, and intergration of information systems.
+In March 2011, we established a wholly owned subsidiary Chunghwa Telecom (China) Co., Ltd., which engages mainly in providing services of planning, design, and integration of information systems.

-In May 2011, we established a wholly owned subsidiary Chunghwa Telecom Vietnam Co., Ltd. in Vietnam, which engages mainly in providing International Private Leased Circuit, or IPLC, and Intelligent Energy Network, or iEN, services to Taiwanese enterprises in Vietnam.
+In May 2011, we established a wholly owned subsidiary Chunghwa Telecom Vietnam Co., Ltd. in Vietnam, which engages mainly in providing International Private Leased Circuit, or IPLC, and iEN, services to Taiwanese enterprises in Vietnam.

-In May 2011, we, together with President Chain Store Corporation and EasyCard Corporation established Dian Zuan Integrating Marketing Co., Ltd., or DZIM.
-As of December 31, 2011, we owned 40% of DZIM.
+In May 2011, we, together with President Chain Store Corporation and EasyCard Corporation, established Dian Zuan Integrating Marketing Co., Ltd., or DZIM.
+As of December 31, 2012, we owned 33.34% of DZIM.
 DZIM engages mainly in information technology services and general advertising services.

 In July 2011, we established Chunghwa Sochamp Technology Inc., which mainly engages in license plate recognition systems.
-As of December 31, 2011, we owned 51% of Chunghwa Sochamp Technology Inc.
+As of December 31, 2012, we owned 51% of Chunghwa Sochamp Technology Inc.

 In August 2011, we and United Daily News established a joint venture, Smartfun Digital Co., Ltd., which mainly engages in sales of educational software and providing digital parenting education.
-As of December 31, 2011, we owned 65% of Smartfun Digital Co., Ltd.
+As of December 31, 2012, we owned 65% of Smartfun Digital Co., Ltd.

-In September 2011, we invested in Huada Digital Corporation and owned 50% of this company as of December 31, 2011.
+In September 2011, we invested in Huada Digital Corporation and owned 50% of this company as of December 31, 2012.
 Huada Digital Corporation mainly engages in providing software services.

-In February 2012, we subscribed for shares of China Airlines in an equity offering and became a 5.1% stockholder of China Airlines Ltd. We expect to leverage the airline's expertise and operational experience within the tourism and transportation industries to develop relevant Information and Communications Technology services, including intelligent tourism and transportation cloud services.
-We plan to develop and offer cloud-based tourism services to address the needs of the tourism industry, and we expect China Airlines Ltd. to facilitate the development and penetration of our cloud-based tourism service by introducing our service to potential users.
+In February 2012, we subscribed for shares of China Airlines Ltd. in an equity offering and became a 5.07% stockholder of China Airlines Ltd. We expect to leverage China Airlines Ltd.'s expertise and operational experience within the tourism and transportation industries to develop relevant ICT services, including intelligent tourism and transportation cloud services.
+See "- Acquisitions and Investments" for further information.
+We have developed a tourism cloud platform to provide travel information and products as well as physical and virtual channels to facilitate the operation of different parties in tourism industry.
+We expect to have 100,000 hits per month at the end of 2013.